What Is a Descriptive Essay? Answers, Writing Tips, and 100 Examples of Topics

 - Describe the most beautiful garden you have ever seen.

 - Name the place you would choose for the summer festival.

 - Write about 7 Wonders of the World.

 - Write what you believe is the eighth Wonder of the World.

 - Write how you feel when attending your childhood places.

-- Essay: Write down why you prefer your native country over any other places in the world.
+- Write down why you prefer your native country over any other places in the world.

-- Write how you can get to the certain destination.
+- Write how you can get to a certain destination.